 3. Written Warnings

-A written warning notifies an employee about their continued low-performance issues or harmful workplace behavior that have not been solved even after giving the employee verbal counseling.
+A written warning notifies employees about their continued low-performance issues or harmful workplace behavior that have not been solved even after giving them verbal counseling.

 For example, human resources have given the employee verbal counseling about not informing about being late to work.
 However, the employee has not taken any corrective actions.